rcsbiotech/q2pipe/README.md

 1. (done) Annotation with VSEARCH/BLAST over SILVA132 and the latest Greengenes
 2. (done) Core diversity analysis with QIIME2
 3. DADA2 over a range of paramaters (q2range)
-4. Merge-Denoise-Deblur optimized pipeline
+4. Merge-Denoise-Deblur optimized preprocess pipeline;
 5. Automatic q2-feature-classifier
 6. Generate numerical ecology analysis based on metadata columns, on a custom RScript
-7. Implement the pipeline for ITS regions
+7. Implement for ITS regions

 ---